unacast/deprecated-unacast.github.io/_posts/2016-04-08-best-practices-for-concurrency-control-in-rest-apis.md

 ## Minimize consequences

 Reducing the possible consequences of concurrency conflicts is desirable from a API design standpoint.
-In practice this mean only changing the data very fields that needs to be changed.
+In practice this mean only modifying the fields which the end-user intends to modify.
 This can be achieved with either more granular endpoints for altering different properties or using [PATCH semantics instead of PUT](http://restful-api-design.readthedocs.org/en/latest/methods.html#patch-vs-put).
-The endgame here is to in a conflict the last request only writes the field it actually intends to modify.
+The endgame here is to in a conflict only let the last request write the field(s) it actually intends to modify.

 On another note, if modifying existing resources can be avoided and you have immutable resources &mdash; you have in all practicality removed concurrency conflicts from your API.